-There is no right or wrong answer to which deductible should you choose for your florida landlord insurance policy.
+There is no right or wrong answer to which policy deductible you should choose for your florida landlord insurance policy.
 I’ve heard people say, “I would never put in a claim for less than $5000, so that should be my deductible.”
 Is this a good way to think about it?
 Not really – for several reasons.
-Let’s take a look at the factors to consider when choosing your deductible.
+Let’s take a look at the factors you should consider when choosing your deductible.

 - How Many Properties? – The price difference above is for one policy.
 Now, if you have 20 properties that all save $100 per year, that might change your overall calculation on the timeframe to break even.
 You may be willing to take a little more risk here if the combined savings is significant.

 - How Many Properties are at Risk at Once?
 When thinking about the total number of properties, how close are they?
 If they are right next to each other and 1 fire could damage all of them, you may make a different choice than if you have a property in Orlando, one in Ft.
 Myers, and one in Tampa.
 Remember hurricanes can impact a large portion of the state all at once, so that’s always something to keep in mind here in Florida.

 Getting the most value out of your insurance premiums is important.
 We want to help you maximize your cashflow while properly protecting your investment.